The Movement Science Program steering committee is comprised of faculty from the Program in Physical Therapy and other departments.

 Dr. Van Dillen’s research focuses on the interaction of biomechanical and neural control mechanisms contributing to musculoskeletal pain problems in the low back.

-Dr. Holloszy studies the physiological adaptations associated with exercise and has pioneered research on metabolic effects of exercise training on muscle and cardiovascular systems.
+Dr. Holloszy studied the physiological adaptations associated with exercise and pioneered research on metabolic effects of exercise training on muscle and cardiovascular systems.